Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         EXIT_IF_PARALLEL;

 ```

 First, we generate a Potts mesh.
-To create a `PottsMesh`{.cpp}, we can use
+To create a `PottsMesh`, we can use
-the `PottsMeshGenerator`{.cpp}.
+the `PottsMeshGenerator`.
 This generates a regular square-shaped mesh,
 in which all elements are the same size.
 Here the first three arguments specify the domain width; the number of elements across; and the width of
 elements.
 The second set of three arguments specify the domain height; the number of elements up; and